Configuration

 Parameters:

-: Base URL of the HTTP component servertimeout
+- url: Base URL of the HTTP component server

 Features: